Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 - Eddie Banner

 A weekly discussion of job search and interview-related topics, including mini mock interviews, technical topic discussions, job search tips, occasional guest speakers, and more!
 We are always looking for ideas to help meet your needs.
-All stages of career and job search welcome!
+All stages of career and job search are welcome!

 Interested?
 Join the `#tech-interview-study-group` Slack channel!